Here's How Your Trade Telefonica Brasil S.A. (VIV) Aggressively Right Now

 VIV’s Market Performance

-VIV stocks went down by -7.45% for the week, with a monthly drop of -2.61% and a quarterly performance of -13.00%, while its annual performance rate touched -11.27%.
-The volatility ratio for the week stands at 2.12% while the volatility levels for the past 30 days are set at 2.13% for Telefonica Brasil S.A..
-The simple moving average for the period of the last 20 days is -4.45% for VIV stocks with a simple moving average of -5.24% for the last 200 days.
+VIV stocks went up by 0.64% for the week, with a monthly drop of -2.60% and a quarterly performance of -11.37%, while its annual performance rate touched -8.71%.
+The volatility ratio for the week stands at 3.07% while the volatility levels for the past 30 days are set at 2.41% for Telefonica Brasil S.A..
+The simple moving average for the period of the last 20 days is -3.90% for VIV stocks with a simple moving average of -4.61% for the last 200 days.

-During the last 5 trading sessions, VIV fell by -7.45%, in comparison to the 20-day moving average, which settled at $8.19.
-In addition, Telefonica Brasil S.A. saw -9.88% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VIV rose by +0.64%, in comparison to the 20-day moving average, which settled at $8.18.
+In addition, Telefonica Brasil S.A. saw -9.31% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for VIV